Five requirements for effective leadership, according to Paul Maddison

-Naval culture run deep for Paul, after seeing on his older brother’s naval mentor as his own, Paul formulated his leadership style around a similar approach.
-By using authentic communication, adapting to change, preparedness, inspiration and listening, Paul has lead a highly successful career in a variety of leadership roles and here’s how you can take the same approach.
+Naval culture runs deep for Paul.
+After seeing his older brother’s naval mentor as his own, Paul formulated his leadership style around a similar approach.
+By using authentic communication, adapting to change, preparedness, be inspiring and listening, Paul has lead a highly successful career in a variety of leadership roles and here’s how you can take the same approach.

 One of the most important approaches learnt from his mentor was the belief that experience builds courage, humility, modesty and the tools necessary to advance in your career.
 To Paul, storytelling was a powerful tool in delivering authentic communication, effectively sharing messages and leading your team to success.

 Paul describes storytelling as full circle tale; it’s about finding relevance in a problem or challenge someone is facing and using your experience facing similar difficulties to help them through.
 This not only encourages your colleague but also creates a stronger bond between the two of you via a shared experience.

 One approach Paul uses is as follows; “Look, I was you.
 In fact, I would like to be you again because I really, I’m excited about the challenge that you’re facing here, and it’s the right challenge because it’s at the heart of our profession.
 So, I was on the other side of this table once or twice, or three times, and this is going to work, and here’s how it’s going to work for you, and you have my confidence.”

 The idea behind this is that it puts rank and pay bracket aside and instead connects both people to build stronger team and connection.